derektypist/tic-tac-toe/README.md

 ## Features

-Enable play against the computer or with another human player.
+You can play against the computer or with another human player.
+If you play against the computer, you can choose X or O.  You can reset at any time, even before the outcome of the game.
+This is useful in an emergency.

+## Technologies

+Uses HTML5, CSS3, Font Awesome 5.15.3.

 ## Credits